ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `path` is the path of the file to read and must point to a file
+- `path` is the path of the file to read and must point to a file (and not a directory)
 - `options` is an optional Object that might contain the following keys:
   - `offset` is an Integer with the byte offset to begin reading from  (default: 0)
   - `length` is an Integer with the maximum number of bytes to read (default: Read to end of stream)